Truffle Cauliflower Soup

 1. Place oil in a soup pot on medium-low heat.
 Add onion and cook until softened and translucent, about 10 minutes.
 Stirring occasionally and adjust the heat as needed so onions do not brown.

 2. Add celery and cauliflower to onions and stir to combine.
 Add water and bring to a gentle boil.
 Turn down to a simmer, and add 2 cups of almonds, 2 teaspoon of salt and thyme.
-Simmer until cauliflower is tender but not mushy, about 15 minutes.
+Simmer until cauliflower is tender and almonds are soft, about 20-25 minutes.
 When done, add remaining thyme and sea salt.
 Stir.

-3. Puree in batches in blender or food processor (high-speed blender works best), adding salt and additional fresh thyme to taste.
+3. Puree in batches in blender or with a hand immersion blender, adding salt and additional fresh thyme to taste.
 Pour into bowls.
 Garnish each serving with a small drizzle of truffle oil and reserved toasted almonds.

 ABOUT THE AUTHOR